WebControlCNC/WebControl/README.md

 When running on the Pi, you'll also need some extra dependencies and will need to build OpenCV from source.
 See the Dockerfile for details.
 (TODO: add instructions here)

+### Get the Client Side Libraries Set Up

+We're using `npm` (Node Package Manager) to manage the third party JavaScript libraries in use for the client side code (the stuff that actually runs in your browser), `npm` comes with `node`.

+Note that we're not using `node` as the web server, we're only using it for `npm` to manage the JavaScript libraries.

+To manage `node` it is better to use a node version manager, such as [nvm](https://github.com/nvm-sh/nvm) (or [nvm-windows](https://github.com/coreybutler/nvm-windows) for windows).

+Once `nvm` is installed.
+Run `nvm install lts` to install the latest 'long term support' version of `node`.
+Which will get you both `node` and `npm`.
+There are other `nvm` commands, such as `nvm current` to show which version of `node` you're currently using, and `nvm use lts` to switch `nvm` to using the latest `lts` version of `node` if it was on another version.

+Then finally go to the `static` folder in the WebControl project, which is where all the Javascript lives, and run `npm install` to get it to download all of the required JavaScript packages.
+It will create a folder called `node_modules` and put them all within that.

 ### Now What?
 Let's Start Up WebControl🎉

 Then you can run the code with.